jonmccull/digital-garden/_notes/product-marketing.md

 [[Messaging]] work in relation to Product Marketing could also fall under the umbrella of "Lifecycle Marketing", if there's a distinct function for that within the organisation.<input type="checkbox" id="cb8" /><label for="cb8"><sup></sup></label><span><span class="footnote-inner">"As a Product Marketing organization grows, this attribute may be one of the first to split off into its own specialty role: Lifecycle Marketing.
 Either way, it’s important for the product marketer to have awareness about lifecycle messaging and to think strategically about how to implement smart messaging strategies — messaging is one of the top ways to achieve PMM goals." – [Kevan Lee](https://twitter.com/kevanlee), in [Product Marketing Playbook](https://kevanlee.substack.com/p/204-product-marketing-playbook)</span></span>

-Messaging is the envelope that carries product positioning.
+Messaging is the envelope that carries [[Product Positioning]].
 The goal is to craft the story and narrative you want to tell and deliver this in effective ways at the appropriate time throughout the user journey.

-This means, in the case of a SaaS product for example, creating messaging that is used in-app, but also to drive product preference and adoption (e.g. websites, external communications, case studies and white papers.)
+This means, in the case of a SaaS product for example, creating Messaging that is used in-app, but also to drive product preference and adoption (e.g. websites, external communications, case studies and white papers.)

 Other areas of responsibility typical to Product Marketing teams: